Human Development and Family Studies

 Faculty: Professor McCurdy, chair.

-Marriage and Family Therapy: Professor Adams, director.
-Associate Professors Kisler and Sparks; Professors Emeriti Maynard and Rae.
+Couple and Family Therapy: Professor Adams, director.
+Professor Sparks; Associate Professor Kisler; Professors Emeriti Maynard and Rae.

 College Student Personnel: Associate Professor Branch, director.
-Assistant Professor Vaccaro; Professor Emeritus Schaffran; Associate Professor Emeritus Knott.
+Associate Professor Vaccaro; Professor Emeritus Schaffran; Associate Professor Emeritus Knott.

-Master of Science specializing in Marriage and Family Therapy
+Master of Science specializing in Couple and Family Therapy

 Program requirements: a minimum of 45 credits of approved graduate courses, including 12 credits of pratica and internship, a comprehensive examination, and a research project.
 This program involves intense clinical practice and requires a year-long clinical placement at approved agencies or the department’s Family Therapy Clinic.